martineberlein/fandango-learn/README.md

 ### Introduction to FandangoLearner

-This notebook demonstrates how to use **FandangoLearner**, a pattern based approach that automatically learns constraints to explain why a program fails.
+This notebook demonstrates how to use **FDLearn**, a pattern-based approach that automatically learns constraints to explain why a program fails.

 The core idea of FandangoLearner is to identify patterns in inputs that lead to program errors or unexpected behaviors.
 Using these patterns,